osazcas/energy-optimizer/README.md

 This image can be compared with the previous one to show how the optimization prologues the charging so some energy is paid on normal pricing and not peak pricing.

+The idea behind this implementation is that the schedule of the evs are calculated everyday after they arrive back at the charging facility.
+Harder constriants must be imposed to accelerate the chrging to a few hours so they leave the facility as soon as possible.
+Once they arrive back at a certain hour, their new schedules are calculated based on the amount of usage of the day and their current state of charge.

 ---

 ### Challenge 2: Flex energy in portfolio